-April 10, 2020 — Los Angeles, CA — Individuals turn to Los Angeles bankruptcy Lawyers for relief as COVID-19 pandemic causes record unemployment and debt.
+April 10, 2020 — Los Angeles, CA — Individuals turn to Los Angeles bankruptcy Lawyers for relief as the COVID-19 pandemic causes record unemployment and debt.

 Los Angeles bankruptcy attorneys are fielding calls from individuals devastated by the health and financial effects of the virus.
 According to Matt Faler, voted “Best Los Angeles bankruptcy Lawyer” with Consumer Action Law Group*, “We are fielding calls every day from people that have been financially wiped out by the COVID-19 pandemic.
 Nearly every person that calls either has massive credit card debt or medical bills or both, and there is no way for them to pay off their debt in the near future.”
 Now individuals are turning to bankruptcy in record levels to eliminate their debt and to get back on their feet financially.